Advocate for better women’s health through education.

 After studying Anatomy and Physiology as a mature student and following extensive and ongoing research into menopause, talking to countless experts in the field and conducting informal interviews with women between the age of 40 and 59, MHM was launched.

+This website is not intended as medical advice but as a source of information about what options are available to you.
+MHM’s Medical Adviser is Dr Karen Morton, Consultant Obstetrician and Gynaecologist and Founder of The Medical Helpline.
+Dr Morton offers a confidential question and answer service which can be accessed from the homepage of this site.
+MHM’s Resident Nutritionist is Charlotte Debeugney.
 From time to time MHM has contributors to the site who are specialists within their fields and add medical/clinical knowledge to the issues raised.
 The MHM website is certified by the Health On The Net Foundation.

 Would you like to write a guest blog post, talk about your product, service or advertise with us?
 Or, do you just want to share your thoughts and feedback?
 Feel free to get in touch.